JvanKatwijk/qt-dab/README.md

 ![6.1](/qt-dab-channel.png)

 The channel scope shows the *channel effect* on the transmitted data, i.e. the deformation of the transmitted signal.
-The picture shows the *cyan colored line*, i.e. the channel effects on the amplitudes, and the *red line*, i.e. the channel effects on the phase of the samples.
-The "jumps in the red line indicate the modulo 2*PI effect.
+The picture shows the *cyan colored line*, i.e. the channel effects (i.e. the deformation) on the amplitudes, and the *red line*, i.e.  the channel effects on the phase of the samples.
+(The "jumps in the red line indicate the modulo 2*PI effect.)

 Note that the implementation of this scope requires some additional libraries, therefore this scope is not part of the default configuration, although it is included in the precompiled versions.

 ![6.1](/qt-dab-stddev.png)

-The deviation scope shows the measured std deviation - used in the decoding - of the elements of the decoded signal.
-The Y axis is in Hz.
+The deviation scope shows the mean deviation on the carriers in the decoded signal, before mapping the carriers to bits.
-Note that this scope is not part of the default configuration, it is included in the precompiled versions though.
+The Y-axis is in Hz.

 ![8.1](/configuration-and-control.png)